c1ph3r-1337/StealthSync/README.md

 ## Credits & Contributors 🤝

-StealthSync is a collaborative project proudly made by **c!ph3r1337** and **the usual guy**.
+StealthSync is a collaborative project proudly made by **c!ph3r1337** and **theusualguy**.
 Their innovative ideas and relentless dedication have shaped this secure and user-friendly chatting experience.

 ## Security & Privacy 🔐